 Every year we organise a lot of international S&C events in the ELSA Network.
 That means that the chance of having events that coincide is enormous.
 Nevertheless, try to avoid organising your event at the same time as another ELSA group.
-You surely want to have as many applications as possible, and if you don't keep this in mind you risk competing with another group for the same participants.
+You surely want to have as many applications as possible, and if you don't keep this in mind you risk competing with another group about the same participants.
 This also can happen if you plan an event with the same or similar topic as another group within the same period.
 Fortunately, these situations are easy to avoid; Consult the VP S&C of ELSA International or VP S&C in your National Group before deciding the date.
-The VP S&C is there for you, and would be more than happy to assist in these matters.
 Keep in mind that ELSA may not be the only students' organisation at your University.
-Take a look into the academic calendar and try to choose the date that is not in conflict with any other event organised at your University.
+Look into the academic calendar and try to choose the date that is not in conflict with any other event organised at your University.